Deregulation Pros, Cons, and Examples

 In the 1960s and 1970s, the Civil Aeronautics Board set strict regulations for the airline industry.
 It managed routes and set fares.
 In return, it guaranteed a 12 percent profit for any flight that was at least 50 percent full.

-As a result, airline travel was so expensive that 80 percent of Americans had never flown.
+As a result of these and other controls, airline travel was prohibitively expensive.
+According to the Airlines for America trade association, by 1977, only 63 percent of Americans had ever flown.
 It also took a long time for the Board to approve new routes or any other changes.

 On October 24, 1978, the Airline Deregulation Act solved this problem.
 Safety was the only part of the industry that remained regulated.
 Competition rose, fares dropped, and more people took to the skies.
 Over time, many companies could no longer compete.
 They either were merged, acquired or went bankrupt.
-As a result, just four airlines control 85 percent of the U.S. market.
-They are American, Delta, United, and Southwest.
-Ironically, deregulation has created a near-monopoly.
+As a result, just four airlines control 85 percent of the U.S. market: American, Delta, United, and Southwest.
+Deregulation has created a near-monopoly.